If carbs confuse you, you are not alone.

 Even if someone is eating keto or paleo, eating a large portion of complex and low sugar/starch carbs is essential for the vitamins, minerals, phytonutrients, and fiber.

-A few of my favorite carbs are leafy greens, onions, garlic, mushrooms, sweet potatoes, apples, blueberries, black berries, millet, beets, maple syrup, dry mango, broccoli, tomatoes and my favorite tartary buckwheat honey cake.
+A few of my favorite carbs to include everyday are leafy greens, onions, garlic, mushrooms, peppers, sweet potatoes, apples, blueberries, blackberries, millet, beets, maple syrup, carrots, squashes, dry mango, broccoli, cauliflower, brussel sprouts, kiwi, quinoa, tomatoes and my favorite tartary buckwheat honey cake.

 What are your favorite carbs?
 How do they work for your body?
 Are you still confused?
 Please write in any questions you have and I would be happy to chat more!